atrick/swift/docs/TypeSafeMemory.rst

    A subtle aspect of this is that generation of an address that violates strict aliasing is not in itself undefined behavior.
 The address does need to be accessed by the program code, and one of those accesses must write to memory.
-For details, see :ref:`pointer casting example <pointercastexample>`.
+For details, see `Pointer Casting Example`_.

 Exempt Types
 ------------